jshprentz/meetup2xibo/docs/user-manual/configuration.rst

 The format is the same as shown in
 :numref:`Listing %s <location-phrases-config-example>`.
 At Nova Labs, :envvar:`LOCATION_PHRASES` lists specific rooms within Nova Labs.
-:envvar:`MORE_LOCATION_PHRASES` lists more general event locations including Nova Labs; nearby event locations, such as George Mason University; and :abbr:`TBD (To Be Determined)`.
+:envvar:`MORE_LOCATION_PHRASES` lists more general event places, such as Nova Labs; nearby event places, such as George Mason University; and the uncertain :abbr:`TBD (To Be Determined)`.

 Default Location